-With Custer’s second-place finish at Homestead, he clinched Stewart-Haas Racing with Biagi-DenBeste’s first Xfinity Series owners Championship.
+With his second-place finish at Homestead, Custer clinched Stewart-Haas Racing with Biagi-DenBeste’s (SHR) first Xfinity Series owners’ championship in just its second full season.

-Earned 26 top-10s which were the most among Xfinity Series drivers.
+Twenty-six top-10s were the most among Xfinity Series drivers.

 Finished fifth in the NASCAR XFINITY Series standings in his first season of full-time competition and competed through the second round of XFINITY Series Playoffs.